dotnet/docs/docs/core/compatibility/sdk/6.0/implicit-namespaces-rc1.md

 ---
 title: "Preview-to-preview breaking change: Implicit `global using` directives disabled for existing projects"
-description: Learn about the preview-to-preview breaking change in .NET 6 where the implicit `global using` directives feature is disabled by default for existing C# projects. ms.date: 09/02/2021
+description: Learn about the preview-to-preview breaking change in .NET 6 where the implicit `global using` directives feature is only enabled for new C# projects. ms.date: 09/02/2021
 ---
-# Implicit `global using` directives disabled by default
+# Implicit `global using` directives for new C# projects only

 C# 10.0 introduced [`global using`](../../../../csharp/language-reference/keywords/using-directive.md#global-modifier) directive support for C# projects.
-In Preview 7, [the .NET SDK implicitly added `global using` directives](implicit-namespaces.md) to new and existing .NET projects, by default.
-In .NET 6 RC 1, implicit `global using` directives are disabled for existing projects, and some of the associated MSBuild property and item names have changed.
+In .NET 6 Preview 7, the .NET SDK implicitly added `global using` directives](implicit-namespaces.md to new and existing .NET projects, by default.
+In .NET 6 RC 1 and later versions, implicit `global using` directives are only added for new C# projects.
+They are disabled for existing projects, and some of the associated MSBuild property and item names have changed from Preview 7.

 You may need to re-enable the feature or explicitly include namespaces that your project depends on.

 ## Version introduced